influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/azure.md

 1. Log in to your Azure Cloud Platform account and navigate to [InfluxData's InfluxDB Enterprise (Official Version) application](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/influxdata.influxdb-enterprise-cluster) on Azure Marketplace.

-2. Click **Get It Now**, read and agree to the terms of use, then **Continue**.
+2. Click **Get It Now**, read and agree to the terms of use, and then click **Continue**.
 Once in the Azure Portal, click **Create**.

 3. Select the subscription to use for your InfluxDB Enterprise cluster.
-Then select select a resource group where the cluster resources will be deployed and a region.
+Then select a resource group and region where the cluster resources will be deployed.

    **Tip:** If you do not know which resource group to use, we recommend creating a new one for the InfluxDB Enterprise cluster.

-4. In the Instance Details section, set the OS user name and SSH authentication type you will use to access the cluster VMs.
-For password authentication, enter a user name and password.
+4. In the Instance Details section, set the OS username and SSH authentication type you will use to access the cluster VMs.
+For password authentication, enter a username and password.
 For SSH public key authentication, copy an SSH public key.
 The cluster VMs built from an Ubuntu base image.

 5. Click **Next: Cluster Configuration**, and then enter details including the InfluxDB admin username and password, the number of meta and data nodes, and the VM size for both meta and data nodes.
-We recommend the default VM sizes and increasing the data node VM size if you anticipate needing more resources for your workload.
+We recommend using the default VM sizes and increasing the data node VM size if you anticipate needing more resources for your workload.

 > **Note:** Make sure to save the InfluxDB admin credentials.
 They will be required to access InfluxDB.